 The Chair Soundtrack: Every Song in Episode 5 “The Last Bus in Town”

 - “Stakes Avenue” by Love as Laughter (0:02): After Dean Larson confronts Ji-Yoon about her relationship with Bill, she’s asked to officially declare their relationship.
 Oh’s character attempts to call Professor Dobson, who listens to “Stakes Avenue” at home with headphones on.
-The music plays only momentarily but underlines the stakes for both characters.
+The Chair soundtrack song plays only momentarily but underlines the stakes for both characters.

 - “It’s a Good Day (To Fight the System) ” by Shungudzo (0:03): The song plays over the opening title card.
 Bill wakes up, crumples a note at his door and pops some pills.
 The professor experiences a reawakening and decides that it’s time to fight back against Pembroke skeptics.